OWASP/www-project-operational-technology-top-10/docs/index.md

 Focus: are we focusing builders, defenders or attackers?
 Different classification: Operators/Integrators/Vendors

+**TODO** maybe add a page about "the perfect setup", i.e., the systems that we would like to achieve in the long run.

 ## The OWASP OT Top 10

 - [How were the OT Top 10 created](/docs/methodology.md)